Department of Psychiatry and Behavioral Sciences

 The Menninger Department of Psychiatry’s General Psychiatry Residency program offers a breadth and depth of training experiences across multiple sites to develop our residents to become successful members of our professional community in all areas, including:

-- Clinical Excellence: Residents develop skills to provide excellent clinical care through rigorous and diverse experiences at our core affiliates including the VA system (Michael E. Debakey VA Medical Center), our large county hospital (Harris Health System, Ben Taub Hospital), the Baylor Psychiatry clinic, and three private systems (Houston Methodist Hospital, The Menninger Clinic, and Texas Children’s Hospital), and multiple community partners (Harris Center for Mental Health and IDD and Legacy Community Health).
+• Clinical Excellence: Residents develop skills to provide excellent clinical care through rigorous and diverse experiences at our core affiliates including the VA system (Michael E. DeBakey VA Medical Center), our large county hospital (Harris Health System, Ben Taub Hospital), the Baylor Psychiatry clinic, and three private systems (Houston Methodist Hospital, The Menninger Clinic, and Texas Children’s Hospital), as well as at multiple community partners (including Harris Center for Mental Health and IDD and Legacy Community Health, to name a few).
 Residents have access to many specialized areas of psychiatry, outlined in specialty training.
 Please explore the clinical sites for more information on these exceptional systems and the resident training experiences.

-- Education: Through their roles as teachers and leaders in the clinical setting and the broader community, Baylor residents learn valuable skills in teamwork and teaching.
+• Education: Through their roles as teachers and leaders in the clinical setting and the broader community, Baylor residents learn valuable skills in teamwork and teaching.
+Many of our rotation sites include the education of medical students, allowing for both bedside teaching and informal teaching opportunities.
 Those who wish to expand their development as educators can participate in the specialized clinician-educator track (CET).
-Get more information on the CET track, one of the oldest CET tracks in the country!
+Get more information on Baylor's CET track, one of the oldest CET tracks in the country!

 Our Program Competencies